yandexdataschool/Practical_RL/README.md

 * __Git-course.__ Know a way to make the course better?
 Noticed a typo in a formula?
 Found a useful link?
 Made the code more readable?
 Made a version for alternative framework?
 You're awesome!
 [Pull-request](https://help.github.com/articles/about-pull-requests/) it!

 # Course info
-__ Fall'17 track is officially over.
-All materials are published here. __

 * Lecture slides are [here](https://yadi.sk/d/loPpY45J3EAYfU).
 * Online student __[survival guide](https://github.com/yandexdataschool/Practical_RL/wiki/Online-student's-survival-guide)__
 * Installing the libraries - [guide and issues thread](https://github.com/yandexdataschool/Practical_RL/issues/1)